-Whatever Your Timeline – We’ve Got Your Malta Itinerary.
+Whatever Your Timeline – We’ve Got Your Malta Itinerary!

 Getting Around Malta

-Malta is really TINY.
+Malta is tiny.

-Car Rental in Malta
+Driving in Malta

-You’ll get to the from the airport at a flat rate for taxi and that will be all your car needs covered for that kind of visit.
+You’ll get to and from the airport at a flat rate for a taxi and that will be all your car needs covered for that kind of visit.
 See below for taxi/private car.

 Public Transport (Bus) Around Malta